netrunnerhq/nextjs-aws-s3/README.md

 ### 🪣 Step 4.
 Bucket configuration

-Deploy an S3 bucket on your AWS account by logging in with GitHub and following the quickstart on [netrunnerhq.com](https://netrunnerhq.com/).
+Deploy an S3 bucket on your AWS account from the Netrunner app by logging in with GitHub and following the quickstart on [netrunnerhq.com](https://netrunnerhq.com/).
 Enter your AWS account ID that you can find on the right top of the AWS console.
-This will provide Netrunner with the required IAM permissions to deploy a secure S3 bucket for you with ready to use code snippets:

 <p align="center">
   <img src="./docs/logo/gifs/bucket-creation.gif" alt="Netrunner bucket creation gif" width="80%">